tailwindlabs/tailwindcss.com/source/docs/configuration.blade.md

 It can often be useful to reference your configuration values in your own client-side JavaScript — for example to access some of your theme values when dynamically applying inline styles in a React or Vue component.

-To make this easy, Tailwind provides a `resolveConfig` helper you can use to generate a fully merged version of your configuration object:
+To do this, Tailwind provides a `resolveConfig` helper you can use to generate a fully merged version of your configuration object:

 ```js
 import resolveConfig from 'tailwindcss/resolveConfig'